-The odds of Sudanese girls from poor families completing their schooling are tragically stacked against them but the orphans we support are doubly disadvantaged.
+The odds of Sudanese girls from poor families completing their schooling are tragically stacked against them but the orphans, both boys and girls, we support face multiple disadvantage.
 They come from ethnic groups battling societal and economic disadvantage in Khartoum, their families having fled conflict and hardship in their homelands of Darfur and the Nuba Mountains.
 Living in communities lacking water, electricity, schools, and basic health care. they struggle to overcome the loss of one or both parents and the enduring economic and psychological scars that brings.
 Their future life opportunities are profoundly undermined.

 In those communities where violence and drug abuse are prevalent, where there is no chance of schooling and home support is lacking, they can fall prey to criminal activity and are more vulnerable to early marriage and child labour.
 Households headed by orphan children face countless economic and psychological pressures which rob these children of their childhood.